apbeers/apbeers.github.io/about.md

 permalink: /about/
 ---

 My name is Andrew Beers and I work at Walmart as an Intrusion Analyst in CyberSecurity.
-I've worked on multiple mobile apps and internet with multiple teams at places such as the U of A, Walmart, Metova, B+T Group, and Metova.
+I've worked on multiple mobile apps and interned with multiple teams at places such as the U of A, Walmart, Metova, B+T Group, and Metova.

 Connect with me on LinkedIn at [https://www.linkedin.com/in/apbeers/](https://www.linkedin.com/in/apbeers/)